Architecture of Spokane, Washington: Mid-century architects and the modernist movement

 After World War II, a construction boom gave a platform and work to a new generation of Spokane architects that were associated with the modern architecture movement and is thought to have begun when the architect Kenneth W. Brooks arrived in the city in 1948.
 Brooks was employed at Skidmore, Owings & Merrill before moving to Spokane.
 Other notable architects during this period include Bruce M. Walker, John McGough, Royal McClure, Thomas R. Adkison, William "Bill" Trogdon, and Warren C. Heylman.
 Royal McClure is distinguished for having studied under pioneering modernist Walter Gropius at Harvard University.
 For the most part, the portfolio of this handful of productive architects and their partnerships' work eventually gained recognition nationally, receiving national awards, being featured in industry journals and consumer magazines, once again brought attention to the city's architecture scene and changed the face of the city.
-The modernist movement deliberately and disruptively broke away from the architectural styles of the past and embraced functionalism and rationalism and utilized new and innovative materials and construction methods.
+The modernist movement deliberately and disruptively broke away from the architectural styles of the past and embraced functionalism and rationalism and used new and innovative materials and construction methods.
 Modernist architecture encompasses a variety of styles but is broadly characterized by its place in time-post World War II era architecture in the 20th century and the aesthetic associated with it, characterized by the experimental and progressive trends in materials or construction.
 Modernist architecture eschewed the excessive ornamentation and embellishments that came before in favor of simplicity in design and form, highlighting horizontal and vertical lines and exposing construction materials such as wood and stone to complement a structures natural surroundings.

 Notable buildings constructed in this period include the Brutalist style Spokane Civic Theatre and Temple Beth Shalom, the Googie style Dick's Hamburgers, and Shadle Park Reservoir, the Neo-expressionist style Sacred Heart Catholic Church, and the original portions of the Spokane International Airport and Concourses A and B, and the New Formalist style Thomas S. Foley U.S. Courthouse, and The Parkade parking garage.
 Among the most lauded buildings of this era of architecture in Spokane is the Washington Water Power Central Service Facility (Avista headquarters building) situated on a 28 acre suburban campus on the banks of the Spokane River.
 The building was designed by Brooks & Walker in 1958 using the then-popular curtain wall construction, where panels or spandrels are attached to a non-structural framework on the outside of the building, which is meant to bring more light into the interior spaces.
 Also working on the project was Spokane artist Harold Balazs and San Francisco-based Lawrence Halprin doing the landscape architecture.
-The building was featured in the magazine Architectural Record and received a First Honor Award award by the American Institute of Architects (AIA), deeming it to be one of the five best buildings built in the country in 1959.
+The building was featured in the magazine Architectural Record and received a First Honor Award by the American Institute of Architects (AIA), deeming it to be one of the five best buildings built in the country in 1959.